garipew/snorkel/README.md

 around with asynchronous IO operations.
 And then, all the potential struck me, so, as any normal person would, I decided to give it a try and implement it!

-Not really done yet, well, nothing here is.

 ## Notes
 I intend to let this repo grow as time passes, slowly.
 That's all for now!